awsdocs/aws-cloudhsm-user-guide/doc_source/client-history.md

 + Added support for the CKM\_RSA\_PKCS\_PSS sign/verify mechanism\.

 **OpenSSL Dynamic Engine**
-+ Updated the version number for consistency\.
++ Updated the version for consistency\.

 **Java Library**
 + Improved the performance of several algorithms\.